-Depending on your workload, I’d recommend checking in with your AdWords campaigns on a daily basis, even if it’s just to check all is going to plan.
+Depending on your workload, I’d recommend checking in with your campaigns on a daily basis, even if it’s just to check all is going to plan.
 At first glance, it can be slightly overwhelming looking at all the different stats, charts and drop down menus.
 To be honest, for simple campaigns or a quick health check, you’re only going to need to look at a few of these.

 Now, before you panic that you’ve gone over your budget in 3 days or you’ve completely underachieved the estimated clicks, make sure that you’re looking at the right time frame.
-If you’re the only person in your team using Google AdWords, this won’t apply to you, but it’s useful to know for those working in a bigger team.
-Every time your AdWords campaigns ends, the date selected sticks, so when you log in, you’re viewing from the date which was previously selected!
+If you’re the only person in your team using Google Ads, this won’t apply to you, but it’s useful to know for those working in a bigger team.
+Every time your campaigns ends, the date selected sticks, so when you log in, you’re viewing from the date which was previously selected!

 To make sure you’re getting the right data, clicks and spend, choose the time frame you’re looking at: